Master of Environment and Sustainability - How to enrol

 Here are some things you need to do:

-• Make sure you meet the requirements of your course by enrolling in the right core units and suitable electives – see us for course advice if you’re unsure.
+- Make sure you meet the requirements of your course by enrolling in the right core units and suitable electives.
+If you’re unsure please seek course advice.

-• Some units require permission from the unit coordinator.
-Once you receive this permission send this along with your request to be enrolled in the unit to ask.monash.
+- Some units require permission from the unit coordinator.
+Once you receive this permission submit an enrolment amendment request and attach the permission.

 What happens if I don’t re-enrol on time?